IoannisDadiotis/statistical_shm/README.md

 * Run matlab file

 ## Contributors and acknowledgments
-This project was conducted at the Department of Mechanical Engineering and Aeronautics at the University of Patras, Greece in 2020 by Ioannis Dadiotis as part of the [Dynamic identification and SHM] course by Prof. S. Fassois and Ass. professor J. Sakellariou of the [SMSA lab].
+This project was conducted at the Department of Mechanical Engineering and Aeronautics at the University of Patras, Greece in 2020 by Ioannis Dadiotis as part of the [Dynamic identification and SHM] course by Prof. S. Fassois and Ass. professor J. Sakellariou.
+The [SMSA lab] is focused on high-performance and intelligent Stochastical MEchanical, Aeronautical, Industrial and related systems that operate under uncertainty.

 <img src="https://user-images.githubusercontent.com/75118133/159381029-ff271c1e-f995-42a1-a11a-2c50890c7e5e.png" width="150" />